Q: What is the texture on the blade?

 A: Yes and no. These are not stainless knives and with contact to water, food, air, etc, they will change and a patina will form with age.
 If you keep you knives very dry, only using a damp cloth to clean and drying right away, they may not ever rust.
-Mineral oil or coconut oil is great for preserving their shine.
+Mineral oil is great for preserving their shine.
 Mineral oil is recommended for the handles as well.
 If you are willing to take the extra steps in preserving these tools, they will age with grace over a very long time.

 Q: Have you ever cut yourself by accident?